County Tier Designations

 North Carolina's Southeast has 4 counties designated as HUBZones: Bladen, Columbus, Robeson, and Scotland.The program’s benefits for HUBZone-certified companies include:

 10% price evaluation preference in full and open contract competitions, as well as subcontracting opportunities.

 The federal government has a goal of awarding 3% of all dollars for federal prime contracts to HUBZone-certified small business concerns.

 The New Market Tax Credit program was enacted to promote community investment from individuals and companies.
 The credit is provided to the company or individual that makes a qualified investment with a Community Development Entity (CDE).
 The invested money must be used by the CDE to provide low interest loans to new business ventures within a qualified census tract.

 - North Carolina bond programs allow tax-exempt bonds at 1.5-2.5 percentage points below corporate bond rates.

-- Foreign Trade Zone 66 is located in the region at the Port of Wilmington.
+- Foreign Trade Zone 214 & 93 cover a portion of NC Southeast's member counties.
 An FTZ is a secured, neutral area outside of US customs territory.
 Items imported into an FTZ are exempt from duties and excise taxes.
 Merchandise may be manipulated, used in manufacturing, inspected, combined, displayed for sale, or re-exported without payment of duty.
 Customs duties and excise taxes are only applied on the final product if/when the product is imported into the US.